 DINNER- Head home to make our own Ed’s bred Pizza and extra-large salad using whatever came in our Ice Cap Organics box that week (delivered by the farmers themselves to our door weekly).

-Activity- After putting our kids to bed, sitting together in our window seat, eating some dark chocolate and watching the stars.
+Activity- After putting our kids to bed, Ben and I will sit together in our window seat eating some dark chocolate and

 I: What’s your favorite “locals” tip?